Security Response Waiver (SRW) Requests for Registrars

-The Security Response Waiver (SRW) was developed to provide a process for ICANN- accredited registrars to inform ICANN organization of a present or imminent security incident (hereinafter referred to as "incident") to their registrar and/or the Domain Name System (DNS).
-Using the SRW registrars can request a contractual waiver for actions it might take, or has taken, to mitigate or eliminate an incident.
+The Security Response Waiver (SRW) service was developed to provide a process for ICANN- accredited registrars to inform ICANN organization of a present or imminent security incident (hereinafter referred to as "incident") to their registrar and/or the DNS.
+Using the SRW service, registrars can request a contractual waiver for actions it might take, or has taken, to mitigate or eliminate an incident.
 A contractual waiver is an exemption from compliance with a specific provision of the Registrar Accreditation Agreement (RAA) for the time period necessary to respond to the incident.
-The SRW has been designed to allow operational security to be maintained around an incident while keeping relevant parties (e.g., ICANN org, other affected providers, etc.) informed as appropriate.
+The SRW has been designed to allow operational security to be maintained around an incident while keeping relevant parties (e.g., ICANN org, other affected providers) informed as appropriate.

 In August 2021, ICANN org expanded the Expedited Registry Security Response (ERSR) process to enable registrars to submit waiver requests.
 As a result, the ERSR was renamed the "Security Response Waiver (SRW)".

 A registrar may request this service when one or more of the following incidents occur:

 - A malicious activity involving the DNS of such scale and severity that it threatens systematic security, stability, and resiliency of a gTLD or the DNS;

 - An occurrence with the potential to cause a temporary or long-term threat impacting the registration of domain names at an ICANN-accredited registrar;